nemonik/hands-on-DevOps/README.md

   #    config.vm.synced_folder ".",  '/vagrant', type: "nfs"
   #  end
   ```
-- It is very possible a network anomaly may result in Ansible failing, if you can determine the role the automation failed in, you can comment out the roles that proceeded and re-run the automation by entering into the command-line at the root of the project
+- It is very possible a network anomaly may result in Ansible failing, if you can determine the role the automation failed in, you can speed things along by commenting out the roles that proceeded and re-run the automation by entering into the command-line at the root of the project
   ```bash
   vagrant provision
   ```